 Applicability

 The RDM is applicable to Space Surveillance and Tracking activities, spacecraft operations, and other ‘ground’ based activities (e.g., civil protection, civil and military aviation) where re-entering space objects are concerns.
-It contains the specifications for an RDM designed for re-entry prediction (though it can be used post-facto as well) information exchange between originators of re-entry data and recipients.
+This Blue Book contains the specifications for an RDM designed for re-entry prediction information exchange (though it can be used post-facto as well) between originators of re-entry data and recipients.
 Re-entry data includes remaining orbital lifetime, start and end of the re-entry and impact windows, impact location, and object physical properties.
 Further information about the types of data exchanged can be found in section 3.

 The RDM is suitable for both manual and automated interaction, and for machine-to-machine interfaces because of the large amount of data present.
 The RDM is self-contained, but it can be paired with other Navigation Data Messages to enhance its functionality.
 For example, an RDM could be paired with several Orbit Parameter Messages (OPM—reference [1], section 3) to exchange state vectors at critical epochs (last orbit determination, current, re-entry, etc.) or with one Orbit Ephemeris Message (OEM—reference [1], section 5) to give the trajectory for (most of) the re-entry.
 The presence of user defined keywords allows other information to be exchanged after being specified in an Interface Control Document (ICD); ICDs are not necessary for most RDM exchanges, but are expected in some cases (especially if ODMs are to be exchanged for object position).
 The CCSDS Navigation Working Group should be informed of new optional keywords for possible inclusion in future revisions of the standard.